intellisys/Runaterra-Docs/Hosting-and-Deployment.md

 ### Continuous integration (Jenkins)
 To improve the deployment process, continuous integration with [Jenkins](https://jenkins.io/) is setup for each service's QA and production environment. (for more information about jenkins in Runaterra go [here](https://github.com/intellisys/Runaterra/wiki))

+### Docker Container dashboard-ekko
+if you want to manage the docker instance without having to access the server via SSH, you can access the Portainer service on port 9000, there you can run commands inside the container, view logs, status, server load among other things.

 ---